Saucebox Restaurant owners dig a hole for themselves over a bad review.

-One of my most popular posts ever, and the one that put this site on the map.
-This is three posts over three days, all put together:
+Posted in July of 2005, this is one of my most popular posts ever, and the one that put this site on the map.

 We live in a town where one paper reviewed a restaurant ten days before it opened, where a restaurant gets a bad review one week only to be countered by a good review in another newspaper the next week, where a newspaper reviews the same place twice in one month with two completely different opinions, and a few admittedly terrible places get rave write-ups.
 Some Portland dining establishments had been sacrosanct: places like Bluehour, Saucebox, Papa Haydn, Esparza’s, Higgins, and Wildwood never have anything negative written about them.
 Then a new sheriff came to town named Nancy Rommelmann.
 Let’s take a quick look at her bio: